levilindsey/levi.dev/apps/hex-grid/public/example/data/about-levi/description.md

 Levi currently works at [Google][google-url] as a Front End Software Engineer.

 Levi is originally from from Olympia, WA.
-He now lives in Sunnyvale, CA with his wife.
+He now lives in Seattle, WA with his wife.
 She is [a beautiful marine mammal ecologist][jackie-url] whom he met at the University of Washington in Seattle.

 Outside the realm of computer science, Levi has many hobbies/interests.
 First and foremost, he is a musician.
 In